-- Which subjects do you enjoy studying? - Which subjects do you perform best in? - Choosing a range of different courses, so that you have a broad base to select your post-16 Options from. - Reading the subject information carefully. - Asking the advice of your subject teachers, tutor and the Academy's Careers Adviser, and - Finally, discuss your thoughts with your parents/guardians.
+- Which subjects do you enjoy studying? - Which subjects do you perform best in? - Choosing a range of different courses, so that you have a broad base to select your post-16 Options from. - Reading the subject information carefully. - Asking the advice of your Subject Teachers, Tutor and the Academy's Careers Team, and - Finally, discuss your thoughts with your parents/guardians.

-If you need help selecting suitable courses for a particular career please email: careers@paigntonacademy.org.
-Alternatively, further support and further information can be found in the Careers Hub on the school's website.
+If you need help selecting suitable courses for a particular career please email: careers@paigntonacademy.tsat.uk Alternatively, further support and further information can be found in the Careers Hub on the school's website.